APACTestDrive/CloudNative_AppDev/102-CICDlab.md

 Congratulation if you can load the Cafe Supremo home page.

-### **STEP 9.4**: Create The Reward Service Deployment Configuration
+### **STEP 9**: Create The Reward Service Deployment Configuration

 Now we create a deployment configuration for the Reward Service.
-The deployment runtime is the ACCS environment which you previsioned earlier.
+The deployment runtime is the ACCS environment which you provisioned earlier.

 - Go to the **Deploy** page